nanawei11/Secuer/README.md

 ​		The number of k nearest neighbors anchors, default by 7.

 - --transpose
-  Require it if your data is a .csv, .txt or tsv file with features by observations, default by False.
+  Require it if your data is a .csv, .txt or tsv file with genes by cells, default by False.

 ```sh
 $ Secuer C -i ./example_data/deng-rpkms.csv